authormedia/mybooktable/readme.txt

 = Buy Button Style Packs =
 Customize your store by showing some of the buy buttons as a bulleted list.
 Also choose from multiple buy button color schemes.

+= Buy Button Shadow Box (New in 2.0) =
+Have a a lot of buy buttons cluttering up your book pages?
+No wories.
+MyBookTable 2.0 allows you to show a single "buy now" button that opens a shadow box with all your buy buttons.

 = Featured Book Widget =
 Feature a book on your sidebar in just a few of clicks.
 You can even add multiple books by adding multiple widgets.